 The national memorial, opened April 2018, features 805 steel rectangles that list the hundreds of names of those who were lynched without a trial.
 To earn a place from EJI, a community must show how it is going about discovering and repairing the societal damage caused by lynching.
 Both Marion County and Orange County have markers at the national memorial.

-At First United, Stan Richardson, Alachua County’s first poet laureate, recited two poems done for the service: “Century Oak: A Conversation With a Tree” and “A Eulogy for Black Bodies.”
+At Mount Pleasant, Stan Richardson, Alachua County’s first poet laureate, recited two poems done for the service: “Century Oak: A Conversation With a Tree” and “A Eulogy for Black Bodies.”

 From the eulogy poem, he said: “Dangling black bodies / Suspended in atrocity / Swaying in the breeze of white supremacy / You reveled in our terror.”